-The 2023 booklet has been developed by officers of the Diocese, Archdeacons and others to ensure that you may undertake your valuable service to parish, deaneries and communities knowing that you are supported by accurate, timely information in respect of your conditions of service.
+The 2024 booklet has been developed by officers of the Diocese, the Archdeacons and others to ensure that you may undertake your important ministry to parish, deaneries and communities with the confidence that you are supported by accurate, and up-to-date information in respect of your conditions of service as an office-holder.

 The Diocesan Staff Purpose is "to serve, support, lead and enable the mission of God as it is worked out in the parishes, deaneries, schools and communities of the Diocese of Southwark".
 In this we endeavour to exhibit the values of "effective stewardship of resources, collaborative team working, respect for all, and transparent accountability".
-We hope that this is evident throughout this booklet.
+We hope that this is evident in this booklet.